Updated: Jul 10

-I went on a field trip to a nature park to help remove Buckthorn, an invasive species in Michigan.
+For a field trip, I went to a nature park to help remove Buckthorn, an invasive species in Michigan.
 Invasive species in a foreign environment is terrible.
 However, in a native environment they are perfect.

 Buckthorn and other invasive species are known for their ability to overcrowd and intrude on native species and inhibit their ability to function properly within their environment.